-The positive electromeric effect is defined as the transfer of π−electrons of the multiple bonds to the atom with which the reagent does not get attached.
+The negative electromeric effect is defined as the transfer of π−electrons of the multiple bonds to the atom with which the reagent does not get attached.

 Hyperconjugation effect is a permanent effect in which localization of σ electrons of C-H bond of an alkyl group directly attached to an atom of the unsaturated system or to an atom with an unshared p orbital takes place.